ShuklaPrashant21/Numpy_basics_tutorial/README.md

 2) Numpy is faster than operations carried out on python lists.

 3) Numpy use less memory in runtime than python list.

+Learn numpy for numerical computational & statistics.

+For more information please visit numpy.org